ahadpaksoy/PersonalAssistantW-Cohere/Readme.md

 # Personal Assistant with Cohere

-This project uses the `speech_recognition`, `nltk` and `pyttsx3` libraries for speech recognition, natural language processing and text-to-speech, and the `cohere` library for chatbot functionality.
+This project uses the `speech_recognition`, `nltk` and `pyttsx3` libraries for speech recognition, natural language processing and text-to-speech, and the `Cohere` for chatbot functionality.

 ## Files